VinnieM/HttpUtils/ReadMe.md

   Licensing
   ---------
   The undderlying jar file is under the Apache 2 license.
-This project can be used by anyone, as long as you do not blow up anything!!!
+This project can be used by anyone, as long as it is used for good.